ajitgoel/Notes/InterviewQuestions/DataStructuresAlgorithms/11-GraphSearch.md

 ### Depth-first search (DFS)

-In DFS, we traverse *as far as possible* along each branch before backtracking, exploring until we reach a node without edges or a node that we’ve previously visited.
+==In DFS, we traverse *as far as possible* along each branch before backtracking, exploring until we reach a node without edges or a node that we’ve previously visited.==

 ![dfs](11-GraphSearch.assets/dfs_03096c040d.png)